TheNNX/NNXOS64/README.md

 # NNXOS64

-NNXOS64 is an 64 bit hobbyist operating system.
+NNXOS64 is a 64 bit hobbyist operating system.
 More features to be added soon(ish).
 I have a general goal of implementing at least some parts of Windows API (both 64 bit and 32 bit).